MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 Together, these components provide a toolkit that has proven useful and effective for informing a client of alternative services for an origin.
-However, making use of an alternative service requires contacting the primary origin first.
-This creates an obvious performance cost: users wait for a full HTTP connection initiation (multiple roundtrips) before learning of an alternative service and starting all over again.
+However, making use of an alternative service requires contacting the origin server first.
+This creates an obvious performance cost: users wait for a full HTTP connection initiation (multiple roundtrips) before learning of an alternative service that is preferred by the origin.
 The first connection also publicly reveals the user's intended destination to all entities along the network path.